git-fetch-git-roll-over/GradDog/docs/source/index.rst

 Future Direction
 ----------------

-We are planning to extend our basic automatic differentation package to handle cases where involves multi dimensional inputs and outputs.
-We are also interested in implementating an extra feature either with dual numbers or optimatization.
+We are planning to extend our basic automatic differentation package to handle cases where involves multi-dimensional inputs and outputs.
+We are also interested in implementating an extra feature either with dual numbers or optimization.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-    licencse
+    license
     help